 In March of 2016 our Senior Mother Bennie Patterson reached a birthday milestone; celebrating 90 years of life.
 Family and friends gathered for a wonderful celebration.

 After 43 years of waiting, the property adjacent to the north of the church became available.
 The church entered into an agreement to purchase.
 Within two months through the efforts of our Pastor working once again with the NorthStar Credit Union Family, we closed on December 30, 2016.
 This purchase now brings the Real Estate Holdings to ½ a block of a major Chicago street overlooking a major thoroughfare.

 The church continues to move forward at an acceptable pace.
 Work is yet being done on the Annex, with updated electricity a new finance office, dining chairs, etc. The sanctuary has been furnished with brand new chairs, allowing for better use of space.
 The lobby is being prepared for a memorial area, honoring the legacy of our church.
 One side will be devoted to our founders and the other side to members passed on.

 In May the Sovereign God and Master summoned our Sainted Senior Mother Bennie C. Patterson to her eternal rest.
 Her 91 years of life came to an end leaving an unfillable void.
 She is the epitome of faithfulness and one to be modeled after and revered for her exemplary life.

 In December 2017, due to changes made with in the Church of God in Christ, Inc. St. Samuel Temple voted to remove itself from the corporate body.
-We are now known as St. Samuel Temple Church, Inc. a member of The Elect of God Fellowship of Churches, Inc. under the leadership of our Pastor, Bishop Richard E. Patterson, Sr.
+We are now known as St. Samuel Temple Church, Elect of God Holiness Church, under the leadership of our Pastor, Bishop Richard E. Patterson, Sr.

 St. Samuel Temple is pressing on and moving forward……To God Be the Glory